dally9/dally9.github.io/_posts/Trading system Performance Measures.md

 $$ Overfitting = Performance on Training Data - Performance on Test Data $$

-Using the Kakao stock data from 2022, we can calculate each of these performance measures.
-With the help of Python code, we can easily calculate the values of each indicator and use them to measure the performance of our trading system. #trading #system #performance #measures #MDD #MFE #MAE #SharpRatio #P&L #AverageP/L #ForwardAnalysis #Overfitting
+Next, we will use Kakao stock data for 2022 to calculate each of these performance indicators.
+With the help of Python code, you can easily calculate the value of each indicator and use it to measure the performance of your trading system. #trading #system #performance #measures #MDD #MFE #MAE #SharpRatio #P&L #AverageP/L #ForwardAnalysis #Overfitting